 Carbs are the only macronutrient that can boost leptin levels.
 So to make a long story short, carbs are crucial for energy, satiety and a robust metabolism and all 3 of these things are crucial for achieving and maintaining a lean physique 365 days a year.

-I am not a fan of slashing calories ... because it's not sustainable.
-It's much more pleasant to squat and deadlift so that you can eat!
+I am not a fan of dieting or slashing calories ... because it's not sustainable.
+It's much more pleasant to deadlift so that you can eat!
 Fuel your body so you can build muscle and get stronger.
 Muscle is the answer!
+Feed your muscles!

 8. Carb Refeeds